dovecot/documentation/source/admin_manual/mailbox_formats.rst

 Your cluster will probably perform better if users are usually redirected to the same server.
 This is because the mailbox may already be cached in the memory and it may also reduce the traffic between the clusterfs nodes.
-You can use :ref:`dovecot_director` service to handle this.
+You can use :ref:`dovecot_cluster_architecture` to handle this.
 Or at the very least, make sure that your load balancer redirects connections from the same IP address to the same server.